tcgoetz/Photography/README.md

 # Photography

-Scripts and utilities to make some photography taks easier.
+Scripts and utilities to make some photography tasks easier.